The Song

 The road stretches on and on and on and on out of sight,

-blending with the darkness of the wood and the stars in the night.
+blending with the darkness of the wood and the stars in the

 The old man saunters on, singing a lark of bygone days.